 Just because you’re staying in a hotel room doesn’t mean that mosquitos can’t get in—whether it’s via a hole in your window screen or just by flying in alongside you as you enter.
 That’s why it’s a good idea to pack a mosquito net for your bed if you’re staying in a place at risk for mosquito-borne diseases.
 Mosquito nets are also useful if you’re camping in an area with lots of bugs.

-This one from Emergency Zone is great for travel, as it needs just a single rope to hang from and folds into a small and lightweight nylon bag.
+This one from Universal Backpackers is great for travel, as it needs just a single rope to hang from and folds into a small and lightweight bag.

 EPA-Registered Insect Repellent